Frequent General Questions Regarding Dental Procedure Codes

 4. Why is there no CDT Code for the procedure I am providing today?

-There are times when delivery of new or modified dental procedures and the CDT Code maintenance process are not synchronized.
-The change to annual CDT Code update helps keep procedures and documentation in step.
-Yet, there will be situations where, in the opinion of the dentist, no CDT Code entry accurately describes the service provided.
-This is when an "unspecified …procedure by report" CDT Code may be considered (e.g., D2999 unspecified restorative procedure, by report).
+There are times when, in the opinion of the dentist, no CDT Code entry accurately describes the service provided.
+This is when an "unspecified …procedure by report" code may be considered (e.g., D2999 unspecified restorative procedure, by report).
 All "by report" procedure codes must include documentation that explains the service provided.
-In addition, this is an opportunity for you to submit a CDT Code action request to fill the gap.
+In addition, this is an opportunity for you to submit a CDT Code action request to fill the CDT Code gap you discovered.

 5. Who do I call for more information about the CDT Code or claim submission?